nbuckley96/OEAS-895-Capstone-Beam-CP-Project/README.md

 This project was built at an attempt to estimate beam attenuation from chlorophyll fluorescence in the upper water column to use as another potential proxy for phytoplankton biomass.

-The environment used can be found in the environment.yml file
+The packages used in this project can be found beamcp_chl.yml file

-Python
-Jupyter
-Pandas
-Numpy
-Matplotlib
-Seaborn
-CMOcean
-Cartopy

 # Data